-The FY 2016-17 Mid-Year Report provides the JPA Operations Committee and Governing Board with information about the status of the financial condition of the San Mateo County Libraries.
-The report includes year-end estimates and highlights of current year activities, identification of significant issues which may impact the upcoming budget, and budget development recommendations.
+The FY 2016-17 Mid-Year Report provides the Governing Board with information about the status of the financial condition of the San Mateo County Libraries.
+The report includes highlights of current year activities, year-end estimates and significant assumptions which may impact the upcoming budget, and budget development recommendations.